Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: Introduction

-At the same time, the study of the so-called oscillons and spharelons has been the subject of recent investigations.
-The sphaleron stands for a static, finite and unstable solution which appears in Skyrme models and electroweak theories \cite{manton2}.
-It was demonstrated in the Ref. \cite{adamromawere} that the spharelon serves as the source for the internal mode which gives rise to the fractal structures in a kink-antikink collision.
-Oscillons, on the other hand, are spatially localized oscillatory solutions which present a long lifetime.
-Their stability can not assured because due to the lack of a well-defined topological charge \cite{gleiser1,gleiser2}.
-These solutions naturally occur from the collapse of bubbles \cite{cope} and can be also formed in the context of a domain wall network \cite{hind}.
+At the same time, oscillons are spatially localized solutions with an oscillatory profile and a long lifetime.
+Their stability can not be assured due to the lack of a well-defined topological charge \cite{gleiser1,gleiser2}.
+These solutions naturally emerge from the collapse of bubbles \cite{cope}.
+They can also be formed in the context of a domain wall network \cite{hind}, and during the decay of a slightly perturbed spharelon \cite{manroman,manton2}.
+The relation between the dynamics of oscillons and sphalerons was also studied in Ref. \cite{olquromwere}, while a direct connection between sphalerons and the fractal pattern inherent to a kink-antikink collision was proposed in \cite{adamromawere}.

-Interestingly, connections between spharelons and oscillons have been discovered recently.
-In this sense, the Ref. \cite{manroman} has examined a spharelon which, when slightly perturbed, decays into a large amplitude oscillon.
-In addition, the Ref. \cite{olquromwere} has also investigated the spharelon-oscillon relation, with the authors showing that the presence of the internal mode of the spharelon is not a necessary ingredient in the dynamics of the oscillon.

-A recent research has revealed the creation of kink-antikink pairs as a result of collisions between two identical wave trains.
-In that work, the authors have considered the $\phi^4$ model, from which they have identified that the resonant excitation plays an important role in the formation of the new pair, with the process being determined by the amplitude \cite{roman_osc}.
-Most recently, a scenario with only one symmetric vacuum was proposed.
-In such a case, the formation of a fractal structure from the decay of excited oscillons \cite{osc_weres} was verified.
-Here, the most intriguing aspect is that the effective model does not support any static solutions.
-However, the resonant window structure, which is based on the energy exchange between the translational and vibrational modes, is realized.
-Examine also the Refs. \cite{vacha1,dele,dele1,carpe}, which address pair production.